annp0/intro-to-galois-theory/readme.md

 This note is self-contained except:

-- basic knowledge of fields: see remark 1.1 - remark 1.5
+- basic knowledge of fields and groups, see section 1: Preliminaries.
-- sylow theorems

 Any problems (including the correctness and readability of the text) are welcomed.